 One unique aspect of the Action Hero books was in the lettering, often credited to “A. Machine.”
-In reality, the rather constipated lettering was done on a large comic-font typewriter called the typositor machine.
+In reality, the rather constipated lettering was done on a large comic-font typewriter.

 “Pat Masulli designed a comic typeface for a large typewriter,” [artist Frank] McLaughlin said.
 “The comic pages would fit in the typewriter and the copy would be typed right on the artwork.
 The results were a complete disaster that caused many more problems than it solved.
 It was a typical attempt to cut corners, but the finished product suffered greatly.”

-On issue 60 of Charlton’s ATTACK cover-dated November 1959 are examples of large Typositor type (the open lettering at the top and bottom) and two blocks of the Masulli font typed on the Vari-Typer and then pasted on the art.
+On the cover of issue 60 of Charlton’s ATTACK are examples of large Typositor type (the open lettering at the top and bottom and probably the large lettering at lower right, all made with a different machine) and two blocks of the Masulli font typed on the Royal and then pasted on the art.

 Up close you can see what an odd font it was, with strangely shaped M and W characters, but at first glance it certainly does look like hand lettering, though very poorly spaced.
-The Vari-Typer 160 was able to adjust space between the letters using the dials above the keyboard, but it was a laborious practice that an article I found by Fred Woodworth (it starts on page 8 of that newsletter) says could slow production to 10 words per minute.
-I suspect whoever did the typing at Charlton didn’t bother with this at all, and that’s why there’s so much extra space around the letter I for instance.
-The uneven blackness of the letters suggests typewriting, too, the kind of effect manual typewriters have when some letters are struck at different strengths, or parts of letters impact the carbon ribbon with less strength.
+I do give Masulli credit for creating a serif I for personal pronouns, something the Vari-Typer Cartoon font doesn’t have.
+The uneven blackness of the letters suggests typewriting, too, the effect manual typewriters have when some letters are struck at different strengths, or parts of letters impact the carbon ribbon with less strength.
 It’s still clear and readable.
-Notice that the numbers are in a different style, suggesting Masulli didn’t provide them, and when the font was made, Varityper used a font they already had for that.
-The article by Woodworth states:
+Notice that the numbers are in a different style, suggesting Masulli didn’t provide them, and when the font was made, Royal used one they already had for that with numbers that don’t look hand-drawn.

-Whether Charlton’s was the first of the “cartoon” fonts I don’t know, but the Masulli font showed up in many Charlton comics for some years.
-And you can see in the Vari-Typer approach many elements that would later be echoed in fonts for desktop computers.
+Whether Charlton’s was the first “cartoon” font I don’t know, but the Masulli font showed up in many Charlton comics for some years, and you can see in the Royal typewriter approach many elements that would later be echoed in fonts for desktop computers.

-The font credited to “A. Machine” that I remember seeing in Charlton comics was a different one, as seen in this 1967 issue of BLUE BEETLE, thanks to Maggie Thompson for the scan.
+The font credited to “A. Machine” that I remember seeing in Charlton comics was a different one, as shown in this 1967 issue of BLUE BEETLE.
+It must have gone into use later.

 Typesetting was undergoing many changes itself at the time.
 Early typesetting was created with individual letters made of wood or metal (usually lead) set one at a time in rows, then composed into pages.
 The Linotype machine, above, a massive object usually found in newspaper offices and printing plants, was introduced in the late 1800s.